 Are you with one of these poorly-rated suppliers?
 Compare energy deals with Simply Switch and move over to a better supplier today.

 Once again, the Which?
 Energy Survey has revealed that the Big Six energy companies are some of the worst performing when it comes to customer service and value for money.
-E.On and SSE were the best rated out of the Big Six, but still only received a customer satisfaction score of 61%, ranking joint 24th in the overall table.
-All of the major UK suppliers were in the bottom third of the table.
+British Gas and EDF Energy were the best rated out of the Big Six, but still only received a customer satisfaction score of 62% and 61% respectively, both coming in near the bottom of the end of the table.

 Since competition in the UK’s energy market was opened up, many smaller suppliers have challenged the major firms.
 Apart from a couple of exceptions, smaller suppliers are consistently rated higher for customer service and value for money.
 Nearly all of the cheapest gas and electricity tariffs can be found with the smaller companies.
 To see how much you could save, use our energy price comparison service to see a list of the best energy suppliers and their cheapest tariffs.
 It only takes a few minutes, and you can switch today to start saving money for tomorrow.